-The protestors demanded the resignation of Yanukovych and the end of political corruption in Ukraine.
-At times over 200,000 would fill Independence Square.
+As a result of his aggression, the protestors demanded the resignation of Yanukovych and the end of political corruption in Ukraine.
+Additionally, the number of protestors swelled, at times over 200,000 would fill Independence Square.

-Finally, the protestors demands were met when Yanukovych abdicated and a pro European government was instated in Kiev.
-This included the election of President Petro Poroshenko in 2014.
+Furthermore, a pro European government was instated in Kiev which included the election of President Petro Poroshenko in 2014.

 Euromaidan Casualties of Dubious Cause

-The clashes between police and protestors grew increasingly violent.
-Between February 18-23 2014 over 100 people were killed by sniper fire.
+The escalating clashes between police and protestors grey increasingly dangerous and violent.
+As a result, sniper fire took the lives of over 100 people between February 18-23 2014.
 However, examination of the bodies revealed that similar bullet wounds killed both protestors and police officers.

 This indicates that the snipers may have been deployed to stoke tensions.
 Possible provocateurs include foreign agents or Ukrainian security forces.
-Hennadiy Moskal, a former deputy head of Ukraine’s main security agency suggested in an interview published in the Ukrainian newspaper Dzerkalo Tizhnya:
+As Hennadiy Moskal, a former deputy head of Ukraine’s main security agency suggested in an interview.

 New Government Seeks Revenge for Euromaidan